mcculloughembedded/blog/src/content/blog/prg-three-core-ideas-in-tdd.md

 I don't think that the level of detail introduced by The Transformation Priority Premise is practical.
 What is does, however, is create a general feeling for what change to make next.

-Robert's post is a much better discussion of the topic than I could ever write, and there is no need for me to go over it here.
+Robert's post is a much better discussion of the topic than I could ever write.
+There is no need for me to go over it here.
 I would, however, like to highlight one point that he makes.

 >As the tests get more specific, the code gets more generic.